catalyst-cloud/catalystcloud-docs/source/tutorials/images/deploying-a-turnkey-image.rst

 Introduction
 ************

-In this tutorial you will learn how to deploy a `Turnkey Linux`_ image onto the Catalyst Cloud using the command line tools.
+In this tutorial you will learn how to deploy a `Turnkey Linux`_ image onto Catalyst Cloud using the command line tools.

 .. _Turnkey Linux: https://www.turnkeylinux.org/